-At Virtus Fertility Centre, our primary concern is providing you with treatment and healthcare of the highest quality.
+At Virtus Health Group, our primary concern is providing you with treatment and healthcare of the highest quality.
 This requires a relationship of trust and confidentiality – one where we treat your personal health information appropriately and respect your privacy.

 Our fertility specialists, nurses, scientists, counsellors and administration staff work together to provide your fertility treatment.
 They may need access to your personal health information to make sure we provide the most appropriate care.